Sithabile-Sikhunyana/CPS-IoT-Surveillance-Platform/README.md

-#CPS-IoT Surveillance Platform (IoT Group Project)
+# CPS--IoT-surveillance-platform.

-The overarching objective of this project is to develop a machine learning-driven IoT surveillance system capable of accurately identifying security breaches amidst the vast sea of network traffic.
-This system will be implemented as a CPS-IoT surveillance platform, encompassing two distinct setups to assess performance under normal and attack scenarios:
+The overarching objective of this project is to develop a machine learning-driven IoT surveillance system capable of accurately identifying security breaches amidst the vast sea of network traffic.This system will be implemented as a CPS-IoT surveillance platform,encompassing two distinct setups to assess performance under normal and attack scenarios:

 1. MQTT Network Setup: Operating with normal and attacked traffic to generate datasets from network logs.